You may already know that having a compelling Unique Selling Proposition (USP) for your business is the cornerstone of successful marketing.

 Customized Stickers clearly defined their USP and built their traffic generation and conversion around their USP.

-In 18 months, we helped Customized Stickers boost their online sales by over 800% to more than $2 million.
+In 18 months, we helped Customized Stickers boost their online sales by over 800%, well into the millions.

 Hopefully yes, but if you’re still unsure, please read on …

 Here’s something I hear fairly often from clients: